Community Spotlight: Black History Quarter

 Hearts & Science is dedicated to building a space where its employees are recognized and feel seen.
 There are many ways we are supporting inclusion efforts.

 - Participate in a network.
-Hearts & Science invites employees to access the OMG Black Leadership Network and have a voice in how its company supports Black employees and allies.
+Hearts & Science invites employees to access OMG’s Black Leadership Network and have a voice in how it supports Black employees and allies.
 Team members can also check out Change of Hearts, our employee-led DE&I group focused on diverse hiring, retention and development.